Quitting Isn’t a Sacrifice

-We often think of quitting alcohol as a sacrifice.
+A lot of us think of quitting alcohol as a loss.

 As if we’re giving something up.
 Losing a reward.
 Letting go of fun.

-But in reality?
-We’re removing the very thing that’s been holding us back.
+But the truth is that alcohol has been holding us back.

 It blocks progress.

-It dulls our edge, slows our thinking, saps our motivation, and clouds our confidence.
+It dulls our edge, slows our thinking, drains our energy, and clouds our confidence.

 - Your liver starts repairing